yousra-mostafa/angular-iti/README.md

 -----we will work on main.ts file remove bootstrapApplication and make it dynamic using module crite file app.module.ts in the app file make export
 ----all the code in angular will be class to use it as a component we wii use @Component we use on of the desgin pattern called ---Decorator Pattern--- search-- all of them is class What makes it special? the @Component
---we will make import in file app.module.ts by write @NgModule enter and it generate automatically --any conponant must have 5 thing 1-it's parent app.module.ts 2-it's name i mean it's selector 3-ui the html 4- it's function find in .ts (js)5-css
+--we will make import in file app.module.ts by write @NgModule enter and it generate automatically --any conponant must have 5 thing 1-it's parent app.module.ts 2-it's name i mean it's selector 3-ui the html 4- it's function find in .ts (js) 4-html 5-css
+--how to make aroute 1-write it in imports array in the app.module.ts 2-write its dinamic route in app.componant.html
+<router-outlet></router-outlet> it change dynamically depends on your route
+3- write your pathes in app.routes.ts
+////////////////////////////////////////

 # Lab1Angular